dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 \end{aligned}
 $$

-- Mean Absolute Error
+- Mean Absolute Error(MAE)

 Similar to one above, this loss takes absolute error difference between target and predicted output.
+Like MSE, this as well measures the magnitude of error without considering their direction.
+The difference is MAE is more robust to outliers since it does not make use of square.

 $$
 \begin{aligned}